ghc-proposals/ghc-proposals/README.rst

 9. **Label**: `Accepted <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Accepted%22>`__.
    **Responsibility for next action:** shepherd and committee secretary.  **Timescale**: one week.

-   If the committee fully accepts the proposal, the committee secretary and/or shepherd marks the proposal as “accepted” and merges the Proposal.
+   If the committee fully accepts the proposal, the committee secretary and/or shepherd marks the proposal as “accepted”, merges the PR and (if necessary) creates a tracking ticket on the GHC issue tracker.
    Any later changes must be submitted as a separate amendment proposal.

 10. **Label**: `Implemented <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`__.
 Once a proposal is accepted, it still has to be implemented.
-The author may do that, or someone else.
+The author may do that, or ask someone else to do so.
+GHC is a volunteer-driven project, so there is unfortunately no guarantee that accepted proposals will be implemented promptly.

     We mark the proposal as “implemented” once it hits GHC’s ``master`` branch (and we are happy to be nudged to do so by email, GitHub issue, or a comment on the relevant pull request).